 Blog

 Personal finance insights that honor your values.
-Let’s balance ambition and impact, making money (and taxes) meaningful in a complex world.
+Let’s balance ambition and impact, making money meaningful in a complex world.
 Posts by Joe Conklin Shure, CFP®

 An Open Letter to the Financial Person in The Relationship